Have you ever been terrified of a goose? I have. Here’s my story.

 Then there are the peaceful creatures such as the cranes and bunny rabbits, turtles, ducks, and deer.
 They all got the memo to be terrified of upright bipedal hominids.
 With that said, I am cautious of deer.
 They are beautiful creatures but they can do some damage if they feel threatened, particularly a buck.
 My Papa Pillow once had a deer jump into the side of his truck when he had the window down driving.
 Terrified, the deer broke my grandpa’s collarbone and did a number on his face while trying to get the upper portion of its body out of the side door window.

-Lastly, if you do ever find yourself face to face with a pissed off Canadian goose, take the following advice from EHow.com.
-My notes are in red:
+Lastly, if you do ever find yourself face to face with a pissed off Canadian goose, here’s some sound advice to take.

-- Pay attention to the actions of the male goose when you enter his territory.
-If he sounds a warning, that is your signal to leave the area.
-If you’re listening to your iPod and see a flock of geese, take out your ear-buds.
-Would you rather hear Jay-Z’s new album uninterrupted or be the person in your neighborhood who had to be carried off by the rescue squad for getting his ass kicked by a goose?
+If you’re listening to your iPod and see a flock of geese, take out your earbuds.
+Would you rather hear Jay-Z’s new album or be the person in your neighborhood who had to be carried off by the rescue squad for getting his ass kicked by a goose?

-- Maintain eye contact.
-Geese have excellent vision and interpret loss of eye contact as an act of fear.
-They really are big into eye contact, at least that’s one thing I took away from my experience.
+Geese really are big into eye contact—at least that’s one thing I took away from my experience.
 The FBI should bring in geese to stare down potential terrorists to see if they are lying.
 I wonder what George Zimmerman would really admit to if the judge or cross-examining lawyer was a giant goose.

-- Make your escape and exit the area through a gate if possible.
-Geese rarely fly over a fence.
 Now start talking trash.
 “Oh, you think you’re a bad ass, huh goose?
 Well then, come over this fence and we’ll see who the real bad ass is.”
 Oh shit, he’s flying over the fence.
 Run!
+Note: Geese don’t like fences, so if one is in your vicinity, get in the backyard.
+Well, not if there’s a pitbull in the backyard.